“It is a good rule in life never to apologize. The right sort of people do not want apologies, and the wrong sort take a mean advantage of them.”

 – P. G. Wodehouse

-My previous post was all about apologies and thanks.
+In a previous post, I wrote about apologies and thanks.
 Now I am saying “Make no apologies” – what’s going on?

 The Parker Brothers classic board game Sorry! is a family favourite in our home.
 There is nothing quite like drawing the right card at the right time and having the smug satisfaction of knocking your wife or daughters off the board and sending them back to the start while smiling and saying “Sorry”.